zjkmxy/zjkmxy.github.io/_posts/2020-07-04-sqrt-thesis.md

 Unrolled Linked List
 ------
-There are so many "versions" or "names" of this simple data structure: unrolled linked list, sqrt-decomposed array, STL rope, etc.
+There are so many "versions" or "names" of this simple data structure: unrolled linked list, chunked array, STL rope, etc.
 The problem is trivial: we want to maintain a linear list which supports insertion and random query.
 More formally,
 - Data: Objects (= empty interface)